Kong/docs.konghq.com/app/gateway/2.8.x/admin-api/developers/reference.md

 ### Inspect a credential

-Retrieve information about a credential using its ID.
+Retrieve information about a specific Dev Portal credential using its ID.

 **Endpoint**